Today’s classroom is not like it used to be.

 What may have been thought of as impossible before the rise of technology, online classrooms provide greater freedom and flexibility to pursue your goals on your schedule.

 The decision in choosing between an on-ground, in-person classroom and one connected via video conferencing and the internet is one that should be made intentionally.
 While each option can equip you for success, one learning style may suit you better than the other.
+At Cornerstone University, you can also engage in a Live classroom, which brings the best of both formats into one.

 Here, we compare what it’s like to be in an online and on-campus learning environment to help you decide which option is best for you.